Disc-epics/HOPE/README.md

 When you add a field to `creds.json`, make sure to re-upload it to the sharepoint, run `scripts/deploy.py` to copy it to the server, and tell your teammates to re-download `creds.json`

+## Common errors

+There are a few common errors that took a long time to solve and are avoidable.

+### Links point to the ECN webpage instead of one of ours
+Because the server isn't mounted in the root directory of a domain (`https://engineering.purdue.edu/earlybirdsystem), having a `<a href='/'> ... </a?>` will link to `https://engineering.purdue.edu/`.

+To avoid this, you can either use relative urls (`../account`, as used in the login).
+If this isn't an option, there is a variable, `settings.PREFIX` that is available from Django that you can use in templates.
+The prefix is the path of the root directory, *including* the trailing slash.

+### Syntax errors on the server that don't happen locally

+These are a pain to debug, bug usually are some sort of dependency issue.
+See where the code is failing from the backtrace, and lookup on [`pypi`](https://pypi.org/) what the minimum required python version is for the version of the dependency you are using is.
+The server uses Python 3.4, so you may have to downgrade to an older version that supports Python 3.4.

+Use the `./scripts/add_dependency.py` script to downgrade the library.